 Leftover mashed potatoes and cauliflower blend together to make this silky jalapeno-seasoned soup.
 A 130-calorie bowlful is perfect for a no-fuss holiday side dish or a weeknight dinner entree.

-Try a new spin on classic cold-weather chili by using pork ribs instead of ground beef and adding strong brewed coffee and poblano peppers.
+Try a new spin on classic cold-weather chili by using pork ribs instead of ground beef and adding strong coffee and poblano peppers.
 You'll add tons of flavor and warmth to the traditional soup.

 Quick Soup Prep Tip: To save time when preparing this chili, omit roasting the peppers and garlic.
 Simply seed and chop the fresh peppers and substitute 2 teaspoons bottled minced roasted garlic for the garlic bulb.